WICG/layout-instability/README.md

 CLS score given only the numeric values in the `value` attribute of the `LayoutShift` entries.

-The `sources` attribute connects the `LayoutShift` back to the specific DOM elements that experienced the shift, so that the developer has more insight into the causes of layout instability on their site.
+To aid that effort, the `sources` attribute connects the `LayoutShift` back to the specific DOM elements that experienced the shift.
+This gives the developer more insight into the causes of layout instability on their site.

 The `sources` attribute is an array of up to 5 `LayoutShiftAttribution` objects: